Overview of some accessories for your scope

 Introduction (I)

-What a pity to not optimize the use of an expensive astronomy instrument, isn't it !
-Better to use it in various working conditions instead of leaving it in the cellar or decorate your office or your living room !
+What a pity isn't it, to not optimize the use of an expensive astronomy instrument !
+Better to use it in various working conditions instead of leaving it in the cellar or decorate your office or your living room because of it lacks of accessories or because you don't think using it differently.

-To complete your scope, you should immediately think to add it some very useful accessories, some very cheap others much expensive, some being true high-tech devices.
-Why not...
+To complete your scope and be able to use it in most working conditions, you should immediately think to add it some very useful accessories, some very cheap others more expensive, some being true high-tech devices.
+Why not.

 Theoretical performances of amateur telescopes